Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

-The main feature of the Sprite Shape is the powerful combination of a bezier spline path with the ability to tile Sprites adaptively or continuously while automatically switching  Sprites assigned to given angles.
+The main feature of the SpriteShape is the powerful combination of a bezier spline path with the ability to tile Sprites adaptively or continuously while automatically switching  Sprites assigned to given angles.

 ![Image of game screen](images/image2.png)